What to Expect: FAQs for Commerce Employees and Managers

 Q: What happens when an investigation is complete?

-A: Generally, when an investigation is complete, OIG will produce a report based upon all interviews conducted, records examined, and other evidence disclosed.
+A: Generally, when an investigation is complete, OIG will produce a report based upon relevant witness interviews, records, and other evidence.
 The report will be reviewed within OIG to ensure that it is fact-based, objective, and clear.
-It will then be provided to appropriate management, accompanied by recommendations as warranted, so that they may consider any appropriate corrective actions based on the results of OIG's investigation.
+It will then be provided to appropriate individuals, including management, accompanied by recommendations as warranted, so that they may consider any appropriate corrective actions based on the results of OIG's investigation.

-Employees may seek OIG investigative reports by filing Freedom of Information Act (FOIA) requests with OIG.
+Employees may seek non-public OIG investigative reports by filing Freedom of Information Act requests with OIG.

 Q: Will OIG reveal employee identities or the fact that they cooperated?